 Histopathology of common tendinopathies.
 Update and implications for clinical management

-Five articles on PainSci cite Khan 1999: 1.
+Five pages on PainSci cite Khan 1999: 1.
 The Complete Guide to IT Band Syndrome 2.
 Complete Guide to Plantar Fasciitis 3.
 Shin Splints Treatment, The Complete Guide 4.
 Tennis Elbow Guide 5.
-Repetitive Strain Injuries Tutorial
+Guide to Repetitive Strain Injuries

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.